Princess Sophia of the United Kingdom

 Queen Charlotte painted by Benjamin West in 1779 with her 13 eldest children; Credit – http://www.royalcollection.org.uk

-The three younger sisters, Mary, Sophia, and Amelia were educated together, spending much time with Charlotte de Montmollin, their new French governess, who taught the sisters not only French but exquisite needlework.
-Jane Gomm joined the sisters in 1786 as an English teacher and then supervised the remainder of their education.
+The three younger sisters, Mary, Sophia, and Amelia were educated together, spending much time with Charlotte de Montmollin, their new French governess, who taught the sisters French and needlework.
+Jane Gomm joined the sisters in 1786 as an English teacher and then supervised the rest of their education.
 Mary, Sophia, and Amelia lived much of the time apart from their parents sometimes with the younger brothers at Kew Palace, but most often at Lower Lodge (now called Royal Lodge) at Windsor.
 The three younger sisters were much less disciplined than the three elder sisters.
 The artist John Singleton Copley discovered this when he painted Sophia, Mary, and Amelia with the family pets in 1785.
 The children, the dogs, and the parrots would not cooperate.
 Somehow Copley managed to finish the painting, but he then returned to historical painting and never painted another portrait.
 The Copley painting is below.

 Left to right: Sophia, Amelia, and Mary, The Three Youngest Daughters of King George III by John Singleton Copley, 1785; Credit – Wikipedia

-Sophia’s childhood was very sheltered and she spent most of her time with her parents and sisters.
+Sophia’s childhood was very sheltered, spending most of her time with her parents and sisters.
 The living conditions of King George’s daughters came to be known as “the Nunnery.”
 None of the daughters was allowed to marry at the age when most princesses would marry.
 Perhaps this over-protection of King George III’s daughters was due to what happened to his sister Caroline Matilda when she married King Christian VII of Denmark.
 Christian’s mental illness led to Caroline Matilda having an affair, being caught, the execution of her lover, her exile, and her early death from scarlet fever at age 23.
 The story was told in several novels including Per Olov Enquist’s The Visit of the Royal Physician (1999) and in the Danish film A Royal Affair (2012).
 Stella Tillyard also covers Caroline Matilda’s affair in her nonfiction book A Royal Affair: George III and His Scandalous Siblings (2006).
 Despite what happened to their aunt, the sisters longed to escape from “the Nunnery.”

 In December of 1800, Sophia wrote a rather cryptic letter to Elizabeth Harcourt, wife of George Harcourt, 2nd Earl Harcourt, who was one of her mother’s ladies of the bedchamber: “…the excessive kindness of your manner has, I assure you, greatly soothed my distressed and unhappy days & hours…It is grievous to think what a little trifle will slur a young woman’s character forever.
 I do not complain, I submit patiently, & promise to strive to regain mine, which, however imprudent I have been, has I assure you been injured unjustly.”
 It seems that this referred to Sophia’s affair with Major-General Thomas Garth.

 Apparently, on August 5, 1800, Sophia gave birth to a son in Weymouth who was christened at the parish church on August 11, 1800.
 He is listed in the parish register as “Thomas Ward, stranger,” stranger meaning foundling, and adopted by Samuel and Charlotte Sharland.
 Samuel Sharland was a local tailor and a colonel in the Weymouth Volunteers.
-Eventually, Major-General Garth adopted the boy, renamed him Thomas Garth (Tommy), had him educated at Harrow School, made him his heir, and helped him in an army career in the 15th The King’s Hussars, his old regiment.
-Later, defamatory rumors circulated that the child’s father was Sophia’s own brother Prince Ernest, Duke of Cumberland.
+Eventually, Major-General Garth adopted the boy, renamed him Thomas Garth (Tommy), paid for his education at Harrow School, made him his heir, and helped him in an army career in the 15th The King’s Hussars, his old regiment.
+Later, defamatory rumors circulated that the child’s father was Sophia’s brother Prince Ernest, Duke of Cumberland.
 Legend has it that when King George III noticed that Sophia was gaining weight, he was told it was caused by eating roast beef and was later cured by sea-bathing.

 Painting of Sophia commissioned by The Prince of Wales by Sir William Beechey, 1797; Credit – Wikipedia

 In the early 1830s, Sophia’s eyesight began to cause her problems.
 By 1832, she had lost sight in her right eye.
-However, Sophia remained in good spirits, continuing to ride and play music.
+However, Sophia remained in good spirits and continued to ride and play music.
 On June 20, 1837, Sophia’s brother King William IV died and her niece Victoria became Queen.
 Sophia wrote to Victoria, “My dear Victoria, The awful day is arrived which calls you to fill the most exalted and important station in our country.”
 Sophia had to move from Kensington Palace as that part of the palace needed to be renovated.
 Her new home was York Place in Vicarage House, adjacent to Kensington Palace.
 Unfortunately, the sight in her good eye, the left one, was also diminishing.
 By December of 1837, Sophia’s eyesight had completely failed.
 By 1838, she could only see light when she was outdoors.
 Her friend Frances, Baroness Bunsen described Sophia as “never complaining, always cheerful, talking of the many blessings she had to be thankful for.”

 by Thomas Fairland, after Sir William Charles Ross, lithograph, circa 1840s